 - A positive, upbeat work environment

-You can volunteer your talents in many different ways at Lakeview Hospital or Stillwater Medical Group.
+You can volunteer your talents in many different ways at Lakeview Hospital.
 We provide complete preparation for every role, so even if you don’t have any experience, it’s easy to get started.

 Available roles may change depending on current needs.
 Typical opportunities include:

 - Visit patients

 - Wayfinder (help escort patients and visitors to their destinations)